HECnet is a DECnet that connects different people who play around with

 HECnet is basically a DECnet phase IV network.
 Currently, the main router is a PDP-11 running RSX-11M-PLUS.
 The machine is located in Uppsala, Sweden.

 The connectivity between nodes can be anything that works.
-The current connectivity is with an ethernet bridge between sites, DECnet over IP using Multinet on VMS, and DECnet over IP on Cisco.
+The current connectivity is with an ethernet bridge between sites, DECnet over IP using Multinet on VMS or RSX, and DECnet over IP on Cisco.
 Other solutions that have been used are a virtual serial async. connection talking DDCMP.
 Other possibilities are GRE and DECnet over IP.

 How do I get connected?